-Application requirements for EDRA Part 1
+Application requirements for ESRA European Diploma of Regional Anaesthesia Part 1

-Medically qualified physicians wishing to take the EDRA Part 1 examination must meet the following prerequisites:
+Medically qualified physicians wishing to take the Diploma Part 1 examination must meet the following prerequisites:

 - 1. The applicant has been in an official anaesthesiology training programme for a minimum of 2 years before applying for the examination. - 2.
 The applicant is an ESRA member who holds valid membership at the time of registration. - 3.
-The applicant should have a good command of English, although EDRA Part 1 exam is also offered in other languages (Spanish, Turkish) and more languages will be probably added in future. - 4.
+The applicant should have a good command of English, although the Part 1 exam can also offered in other languages. - 4.
 The applicant must pay for the examination in order to finalise his / her application - 5.
-There is no limit of attempts for candidates applying for EDRA Part 1 exam. - 6.
-The applicant does not have to attend any ultrasound hands-on or cadaveric workshops to apply for EDRA Part 1.
-Attendance of at least one workshop is highly recommended as it may increase the chance of successfully passing the EDRA part 1 exam.
-The full workshops requirements will need to be fulfilled to be eligible for the part 2 (see below). - 7.
+There is no limit of attempts for candidates applying for ESRA European Diploma of Regional Anaesthesia Part 1 exam. - 6.
+The applicant does not have to attend any ultrasound hands-on or cadaveric workshops to apply for the Part 1 examination.
+Attendance of at least one workshop is highly recommended as it may increase the chance of successfully passing the Part 1 exam.
+The full workshops requirements will need to be fulfilled to be eligible for the Part 2 (see below). - 7.
 Full registration to the ESRA annual congress is required.
 This can be done at the time of sitting the EDRA Part 1 exam or at any stage between EDRA 1 exam and final part of EDRA 2 exam.
 In case, the applicant retakes the exam, the registration to congress is not required.
 It is however highly recommended to attend the congress when writing the Part 1 of the examination.